We’ve written about how the project execution plan (PEP) has evolved with the advancement of new digital tools.

 The Digital Execution Advantage

-There are many advantages to Digital project execution (DPE) is a project management methodology that uses a data-centric approach to reduce project total-install-cost a….
+There are many advantages to digital project execution.
 The overarching premise is simple: when stakeholders have on-demand access to trustworthy project data, it leads to greater efficiency and reduces cost and schedule.

 With the data portal providing a single source of truth for the project, we can quickly and easily get the information we need to begin the requisition process.
 The engineering resources who would have taken the time to produce the MTOs can now spend their time on higher-value tasks which will benefit the project in other ways.